Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 Imagine that you want to set up a website where you and your friends can show off pictures of your cats.
 You start out working by yourself, but you hope that some of your friends will join in the fun.
 For the website to be a success, you need to make it easy to collaborate, keep track of changes (and who makes them), make sure that nothing bad happens if two people want to change the same page, and keep it backed up in case the server goes down.

 In other words, you need a version-control system.
-The obvious choice is Git, a fast, versatile, highly-scalable, and very popular distributed version-control system.
-In this module, you learn how to use git to accomplish everything a basic user needs to know — at least for the purpose of sharing cat photos.
+The obvious choice is [Git](https://git-scm.com/), a fast, versatile, highly scalable, free, open-source, and very popular distributed version-control system.
+In this module, you learn how to use Git to manage collaborative projects using basic version control.

 ## What is a version-control system?